Next post.

 One sip and you’ll know it.

-other spellings: white lightning, white-lightnin, and white lightnin’
+variations: white lightning, white-lightnin, white lightnin’

 ★ They don’t call it "lightnin’" for nothin’ - it’s fast, strong, and leaves a burn you’ll remember. ★